 Royal Fabrics: Linen as a Symbol of Purity

-Pharaohs wore:
+Pharaohs typically wore:

 - Ultra-fine linen, often translucent